Dog Won't Stop Peeing on Carpet!

 I usually buy the Drs.
 Foster and Smith Piddle Pads.
-They are good quality and they have bundle deals for 40, 60, and 80 quantity.
+They are good quality and they have bundle deals for quantities of 40, 60, and 80.
 It’s also a plus that you can pay with PayPal for individual orders, but I am currently set up for auto-ship.
 I have also bought pads from Costco.

 I’ll mention doggie diapers because I think some people may have good results with them.
 At our house, we tried a few of the straps for the male doxie and probably a dozen different diapers, both disposable and re-usable for Hope.
 We never found anything that fit well, especially for our female, the spaniel.
 When we measured and ordered accordingly, sizing was often off.
 Most of the disposables seemed like human baby diapers with a hole cut for the tail.
 Proportions and fit always seemed off.
 Because most dogs taper towards their pelvis, it seems most products slip off.

 As I previously noted, my dachshund has improved over the years on peeing, but still sometimes walks up to the edge of the Pooch Pad, with his front legs on the pad, and then pees on my carpet.
 He was also fond of walking up to the pad, smelling Hope’s pee, then peeing nearby on the carpet.
 For a long time, he was especially fond of peeing near the legs of my bed.
 The worst are the spite pees, like when we’d leave the house.
 Now I always talk to him and tell him where I’m going and when I expect to be back.
 This actually seems to help.

 ShamWow is a trade name for a spongy, super absorbent material.
 I have also bought pet towels from Drs.
 Foster and Smith, which are sold as bath drying towels.
 They were very reasonably priced, but they don’t seem to be selling them anymore.
 Look on Amazon for ShamWow, chamois, or cleaning shammy.